Influence of cosmological models on the GZK horizon of ultrahigh energy protons: Conclusion

 \section{Conclusion}

 The GZK effect plays a fundamental role in the search of sources of UHECRs.
 Within the present work we have investigated the influence of cosmology on the GZK horizon of extragalactic UHE protons, with energy ranging from $50$ to $100$ EeV.
 By considering very different models of the Universe, from flat to curved ones, we have shown that significant differences among cosmological models appear to be important above the GZK horizon, where the surviving probability for the protons is very small.
 Moreover, we have investigated the impact of uncertainty in the Hubble parameter at the present time, according to the $\Lambda$CDM model of the Universe and to the experimental constraints obtained from recent WMAP observations.
 Our results suggest the existence of non-negligible differences between the estimated values of the GZK horizon in Universes with Hubble parameter $H_{0}=70.4+3\sigma$ and $H_{0}=70.4-3\sigma$, respectively.
-However, our numerical results show that such differences should have a small impact on studies involving distances below 250~Mpc, as for instance the recent correlation analyses between observed data and the distribution of nearby active galactic nuclei (AGN) reported by the Pierre Auger and the HiRes collaborations \citep{auger2007correlation,auger2008correlation,auger2010correlation,abbasi2008search}.
+However, our numerical results show that such differences should have a small impact on studies involving distances below 250~Mpc, as for instance the recent correlation analyses between observed data and the distribution of nearby active galactic nuclei (AGN) reported by the Pierre Auger and the HiRes collaborations \cite{auger2007correlation,auger2008correlation,auger2010correlation,abbasi2008search}.
 Finally, we have shown that current and future experiments could probe the value of the Hubble parameter by measuring the flux of GZK neutrinos at Earth or the clustering signal of UHE protons.

 Authors thank C. Dobrigkeit, P. L. Ghia and C. Inserra for critically reading the manuscript and for useful comments.
 M.D.D also acknowledges H. Lyberis for suggestions and stimulating discussions.
+Anonymous referees are also acknowledged for their fruitful comments and suggestions.